-Strategic Early Early Warning
+Strategic Early Warning

-The Chinese military uses a network of large phased array radars (LPAR) for early warning.
-This network, which appears to have been in place by the early 2000s, represent a modernization of the first early warning network of 7010 and 110 radars set up in the late 1960s to assist with missile instrumentation and space tracking.
+The Chinese military uses a network of large phased-array radars (LPAR) for early warning.
+This network, which appears to have been in place by the early 2000s, represents a modernization of the first early warning network of 7010 and 110 radars set up in the late 1960s to assist with missile instrumentation and space tracking.
+China has at least four LPARs, including stations in Jiamusi, Heilongjiang Province, Lin'an District, Zhejiang Province, Yiyuan County, Shandong Province, and possibly one in Hui'an, Fujian Province.23 While their focus may be detecting incoming threats, their historical predecessors (the 110 and 7010 radars) participated in space tracking and missile instrumentation missions, and their placement under the SSF suggests a continuation of this role.

 As with the other components of its ground segment, China appears to be moving toward space-based platforms.
-Russia has recently committed to supporting Chinese modernization of this system.26 In 2016 S&T Daily confirmed that China had built space-based constellation of infrared early warning satellites called the "Outpost" [前哨].27
+Russia has recently committed to supporting China's modernization of this system.24 In 2016, S&T Daily stated that China had built a space-based constellation of infrared early warning satellites called the "Outpost" [前哨].25